Mount View Lodges

 Queen sized bedrooms offer the best in bed linen and reverse cycle air-conditioning for your comfort.
 Spacious ensuite bathrooms feature double showers and select toiletries.

 The contemporary-style kitchen features stainless steel appliances and everything you need to self-cater.
-It comes well equipped with fine crockery, cooking utensils and the essential basics - coffee, tea, olive oil, vinegar, salt, pepper and herbs, as well as home made sweet treats to snack on.
+It comes well equipped with fine crockery, cooking utensils and the essential basics - coffee, tea, olive oil, vinegar, salt, pepper and herbs.

-Quality local produce is provided to start the day well - home made muesli, juice, fresh fruit, local farm eggs, bacon, pastries and home made jams.
+Quality local produce is provided to start the day well - muesli, juice, fresh fruit, local farm eggs, bacon, fresh bread and jams.
 Finish your relaxing day with a BBQ on the deck

 The lodges are designed to incorporate the best practice of eco design, with no sacrifice to comfort and luxury - the secret is in the efficient use of energy and resources.